seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab10-Serverless-Functions/LabExercise-5.md

 ### Task 4: Register Azure Storage Blob extensions

+In this task, you are going to register azure blob storage extension.

+#### Pre-requisites for this task

+Completed Exercise 1 & Exercise 2 & Exercise 3 & Exercise 4 & Exercise 5 - Task 1 & Task 2 & Task 3

+#### Steps:

 1. On the terminal, run the following command to register the [Microsoft.Azure.WebJobs.Extensions.Storage](https://www.nuget.org/packages/Microsoft.Azure.WebJobs.Extensions.Storage/) extension:

     ```powershell